lucas-mior/meta_regex/README.md

   * All the considerations made on the static DFA item about binary size and cache locality apply here as well.
 - Tagged NFA
   * This is ~almost~ always slower than all the others, never use it.
+Its purpose is to sanity check the pre processor TNFA construction.

 ## TODO
 - Implement heuristics for the high level dispatcher